 DRAFT Work Track 5 Report to the Full Working Group

+Version 2 – Updated 14 October 2019

 Introduction

 This report serves as the final product of work completed by Work Track 5, a sub team of the New gTLD Subsequent Procedures Policy Development Process Working Group.
 Work Track 5 focuses exclusively on the subject of geographic names at the top level.
 The Work Track has completed deliberations and is submitting the recommendations contained in this report to the full Working Group in accordance with the Work Track’s Terms of Reference.